harsha-chirumamilla/resume-screening/README.md

 6. HR.py: The page where HR enters the job role which is open for hiring, based on which shortlisting of candidates is done.
 Use the command “streamlit run HR.py” to run it in the local server.

 7. pages/Show_Resumes.py: It displays the resumes of the shortlisted candidates by sorting them in descending order of the scores.

-8. mail.py: It contains the Python code which automatically sends an email to the shortlisted candidates.

 ## Other things to know: